Confirmed:

 Location and Importance:

 Patagonia Bird Sanctuary is located inside a 550 acre private nature reserve next to Villa La Angostura, a mountain village in Patagonia, Argentina.
 What makes this nature reserve so unique is its immense biodiversity, old growth temperate rain forests, 150 acres of protected wetlands, all surrounded by two National parks inside the Unesco World Network of Biosphere Reserves (WNBR).
-The Andino Norpatagonica region is the natural habitat for over 200 species of birds including the famous Magellanic woodpecker (Campephilus magellanicus), only found along the Andes mountain range (longest in the world) of Chile and Argentina.
+The Andino Norpatagonica region is the natural habitat for nearly 200 bird species including the famous Magellanic woodpecker (Campephilus magellanicus), only found along the Andes mountain range (longest in the world) of Chile and Argentina.

 Both the Municipality as well as the Province have recognized the conservation values of our natural area and have officially declared the Patagonia Bird Sanctuary as a protected area and of public interest.
 We also have the endorsement of Tim Appleton, our international consultant, who is the Co-Founder of the British Birdfair (the largest bird fair in the world).